Making the Transition to Online Exams

 • Informing your students about how to contact you during the exam

-• Let students know how to reach you during the exam: by email, Virtual Classroom through LEARN, or other mechanism of your choice.
+• Let students know how to reach you during the exam: by email or other mechanisms of your choice.

 • Indicate the date and times the channels will be monitored during the exam period (remember students may be in different time zones):